Get,

 4. Avartani

 Avartani is known as the Indian screw tree in English and Marod phali in Hindi.
 This plant has healing properties and is used to manage various other ailments besides earache.
 The use of avartani for earache is mentioned in Ayurveda.
 As a remedy for earache, crushed pods are used.
-You should add avatarni to gingerly oil and boil it.
+You should add avatar to gingerly oil and boil it.
 The oil can be used as an ear drop for relieving pain.9 Ensure you consult your Ayurvedic physician before putting anything inside your ear.

 5. Ajwain

-Ajwain (in Hindi) is also known as Yavani (Ayurveda), oma (Kannada), Jain (Assamese) and Yamani (Bengali).
+Ajwain (in Hindi) is also known as Yavani (Ayurveda), oma (Kannada), Jain (Assamese), and Yamani (Bengali).
 It helps in dealing with ear pain.
 For the remedy, you need to take a few ajwain seeds, add a few cloves of garlic, and boil it in a little bit of sesame oil.
 The oil should be boiled until the ingredients become red.
 The oil should then be filtered and applied as drops in the ear.9 Kindly consult a physician before putting anything inside your ear.

 6. Til (Sesame)